Morris Hood Jr.

 Morris Hood Jr. (June 5, 1934 - October 7, 1998) was a Democratic member of the Michigan House of Representatives, representing part of Detroit from 1971 until his death in 1998.

 Early life

 Born in Detroit in 1934, Hood served in the United States Army and attended Wayne State University.

 Career

 In 1970, he was elected to the House, and was re-elected 14 times.
 (His last term was the last he could have served under Michigan's term limits.)
 While in the House, Hood chaired the Appropriations Committee.

 Hood served as a delegate to four Democratic National Conventions.

 Hood was a forceful champion of education for the underserved as well as for mental health services.
-His tenacity and consistent views made him a very effective legislator.
+His consistent views differentiated him as a legislator.
 The decision that he would lay in state in the Capitol at his death was testimony to the esteem of his legislative colleagues.

 He was the primary founder of the King-Chavez-Parks Initiative scholarship program.